 Recognizing Relationships… Not Transactions

 In Scouting, our donors are mothers, fathers, and grandparents who have seen how Scouting has impacted the lives of their loved ones.
-They are boys and girls who have grown into adults of achievement, having stood on the positive character building attributes of Scouting.
-Scouting’s desire to recognize hard work and achievement extends to our donors as well.
-How does Scouting recognize our most loyal and significant donors?
+They are boys who have grown into men of achievement, having stood on the positive character building attributes of Scouting.
+The desire to recognize hard work and achievement extends to our donors as well.

 Local Council Donor Recognition Resources

 How to Use: Place at your recognition dinners or anywhere you have gatherings of donors or potential donors.
 Piece provides a description of the Second Century Society and encouragement to self identify for recognition.
 Please contact Supply at 1.800.323.0732 to order this item, SKU # 634194.

 How to Use: Helpful to educate and encourage board members and staff to steward major donors through the Second Century Society.

 Who in your council has given a gift between $25K-$99,999 outright or payable over 5 years?